GavinHuttley/ensembl_tui/docs/quickstart.md

 !!! note
     The config specifies download the genomes and annotations from Ensembl release 115 of *Saccharomyces cerevisiae* and *Caenorhabditis elegans* and gene homology data.
 It also specifies the path to write the downloaded files and where to install them.

-> [!WARNING]
+!!! warning
-> Edit this file before using!
+    Edit this file before using!
 It also specifies primate whole genome alignments -- which are large!

 ## Download The Specified Data